 Getting cash out of the ATM’s is not usually a problem anywhere in Cuba, however, sometimes they can be out of order.
 In this case, to withdraw money, go into the bank, but make sure you have your passport with you.

 You are not required to pay the departure tax at the airport anymore.
-It’s now included in your airline fair, however, we still paid extra 25 CUC at the check-in desk.
+It’s now included in your airline fair, however, we still paid an extra 25 CUC at the check-in desk.
 You might want to have some spare cash just in case.

 Booking a casa in Cuba can be pretty challenging, but don’t worry, we’ve put together a comprehensive guide to help you out.
 For more information, read Our Complete Guide to Booking a Casa Particular in Cuba.